Courses

 Course Instructor Bio(s)

-Carla Prado, PhD, RD
+Carla Prado, PhD, RD, FCAHS

 Professor/Canada Research Chair in Integrative Nutrition